baponkar/zombie-ai/README.md

 5. See **NPCVisionSensor** Script which attached with npcs i.e. zombie/Romero prefabs and change its **Occulation Layer** with corresponding
 **Ground Layer** i.e. if ground plain be **Defult** then change into **Defult** Layer.

-6. See NPCVisionSensor Script which attached with npcs i.e. zombie/Romero prefabs and change its **Target Layer** into **Character** Layer which is the Layer of Player.So npcs see the player by visionsensor.
+6. See NPCVisionSensor.cs Script which attached with npcs i.e. zombie/Romero prefabs and change its **Target Layer** into **Character** Layer which is the Layer of Player.So NPCs can see the player by vision sensor.

 7. Bake Navmesh with Humanoid Agent which should be in NavMeshAgent(Which attached to the Zombie Prefab).